QuentinRa/blog.quentinra.dev/tools/rst/syntax/titles.md

 ....
 ```

-Symbols for sections, subsections and subsubsections
+Symbols for sections, subsections, and subsubsections
-may be interchanged according to your linking.
+maybe interchanged according to your linking.
-But according to the documentation you should rather
+But according to the documentation, you should rather
 do it like that

 * ``#``: part